harshithvh/Markdown-Blog/README.md

 # Markdown-Blog
-Markdown-Blog using Node.js, Express and MongoDB with vanilla JS and Bootstrap on the frontend
+Markdown-Blog using Node.js, Express and MongoDB with Vanilla JS and Bootstrap on the frontend

 ## Usage
 ```